 Mousai Corner Suite

+I can’t have a review of Hotel Mousai without talking about our incredible room.
 There were two things on Vanderpump Rules that convinced Marc-Andre to book this hotel and they were both on the balcony of the room – a hammock for two and a private jacuzzi.
 The bell-hop assisted us to the room and showed us how to work all of the different features in the room.
 I’m talking powered curtains, “chill” ambiance buttons, music, lighting, and more.
-Our Mousai Corner Suite, located on the second floor in room 6026, graced us with a wrap around balcony that overlooked mountains and the ocean.
+Our Mousai Corner Suite, located on the second floor in room 6026, graced us with a wrap-around balcony that overlooked mountains and the ocean.
 We had another condo building on the side but had plenty of privacy inside the room.
 We might’ve slipped in the private jacuzzi with our birthday suits on, but I really didn’t care if the couple that always sat on the balcony facing us smoking cigarettes saw a little side boob.
 That’s just me.
 If that makes you uncomfortable, maybe ask for a more private room.

 Our corner suite had over 1,300 square feet, including the balcony.
 Our bathroom had a perfectly-lit vanity for me to get ready at each evening.
 The closet lights popped on when we opened the doors and the walk-in shower had the most perfect rain shower head.
 The entire corner suite was pure luxury.
 The purple and red accents wouldn’t have been my first pick for décor colors, but it matched the entire vibe of Hotel Mousai.
 The king size bed had plush bedding and in the mornings we would open the curtains with the iPad while we laid in bed.
 Those sliding glass doors faced northeast so we got to catch the sun rising over the mountains and that made my little heart so happy.